acend/container-basics-training/content/en/docs/10/01/_index.md

 sectionnumber: 10.1
 ---

 Often you're going to use some kind of libraries, tools or dependencies during the build phase of your application that are not necessary during the execution time of the container.
-Since we want to keep the actual artifact as independent and small as possible, we often remove these dependencies in the docker build phase after the application itself is built.
+We want to keep the actual artifact as independent and small as possible.
+So we often remove these dependencies in the docker build phase after the application itself is built.

-With docker 17.05 they implemented a solution for that problem, the so called multi stage-builds.
+Since docker version 17.05 there is a solution for that problem: the so called multi stage-builds.

 In this lab you're going to learn how to use multistage builds and what they are good for.